JakeGinnivan/Squirrel.Windows/docs/getting-started.md

 You should have a folder called `Releases` with three files in it.
 Publish those all to S3 in the same folder and you've now got an installer.

+The default behavior of Squirrel is to create a shortcut and an uninstaller entry for your application based of the information in the NuSpec.

 ## BETA: Some hacky notes that will go away soon